5 Segmentation

 w 0.801055

 Analyzing ethnicity is fraught with difficulty.
 What does it mean?
 How do you identify and differentiate Hispanics?
 It seems nonsensical.
 Folks can get wrapped-around-the-axle here.
-Sponsors, the media, internal HR staff, local governments, everyone gets concerned about ethnicity and what it means or doesn’t mean in terms of attendance.
+Sponsors, the media, internal HR staffs, local governments, everyone gets concerned about ethnicity and what it means or doesn’t mean in terms of attendance.
 It is a loaded word.
 The analyst can make it worse.
 Let’s consider a joke I heard.
 I don’t know who to attribute it to:

-An algorithm walks into a bar, and the bartender says, “what will you have?”
-The algorithm looks around and says, “I’ll have what everyone else is having.”
+An algorithm walks into a bar and the bartender says “what will you have?”
+The algorithm looks around and says “I’ll have what everyone else is having.”

 #-----------------------------------------------------------------